Skip to content

 Some critical areas of focus in your evaluation of supplier performance are (but are not limited to):

-Quality and Supply Chain
+Quality & Supply Chain

-Within quality and supply chain performance, you will start to gain an understanding for the quality of product and production, and understand the suppliers’ ability to perform in line with contractual agreement/agreed upon terms for the collaboration.
+Within supplier quality and supply chain performance, you will start to gain an understanding for the quality of product and production, and understand the suppliers’ ability to perform in line with contractual agreement/agreed upon terms for the collaboration.

 Some areas to draw conclusions regarding a suppliers’ performance in quality and supply chain are: